proycon/folia/docs/spec/index.rst

 elements into the following four generic annotation groups:

-* **Structure Annotation** -- Elements to denote the structure of a document, e.g. division in paragraphs, sentences, words, sections, chapters, lists, tables, etc...
+* **Structure Annotation** -- Elements to denote the structure of a document, e.g. division in paragraphs, sentences, words, sections like chapters, lists, tables, etc...
 * **Token Annotation** -- Annotation elements pertaining to a single structural element (often a word/token, hence the name, but not necessarily so!).
 Examples in this category are: Part-of-Speech annotation, Lemmatisation
 * **Span Annotation** -- Annotation elements that span multiple words/tokens/structural elements.
 These are defined in